 Clean any shared item between users (e.g., craft supplies).

-Medical masks should always be worn by staff and visitors.
+Medical masks or respirators should always be worn by staff and visitors.

 Personal Protective Equipment (PPE)